MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/quality-fundamentals.md

 ### Anti-aliasing

+Anti-aliasing is a technique used to smoothing jagged edges on curved lines and diagonals in holograms.
 In this part of the app, experience the affects of aliasing on displayed text and bicycle spokes.

 ## 3D asset fundamentals